neonevm/neon-evm.docs/README.md

 ## QA layer

+Neon EVM follows the Google Developer's Style Guide with some tweaks.
+We use US English and maintain a list of preferred variants (e.g. dApp) and legal guiderails.

 ## External and internal links

 The repo provides a QA action run to build and validate the docs.
 This step includes verifying internal and external links.